-Date: March 13, 2024
+Date: December 6, 2022

-This document represents a Summary of Material Modifications ("SMM"), which provides in summary fashion the changes made to the 32BJ/Broadway League Pension Plan ("Plan") and also clarifies, modifies and/or supplements the information summarized in your Summary Plan Description ("SPD") since its last printing (March 1, 2017) and distribution to you.
+We are pleased to advise you that the Board of Trustees (the "Board") of the 32BJ/Broadway League Pension Plan has amended the plan document ("Plan") to increase the monthly pension benefit that will be payable to you at retirement.
+Effective January 1, 2023, the pension benefit you will receive from the Fund when you retire will be 15% greater than the benefit the Fund would have paid prior to these improvements.
+This document represents a Summary of Material Modifications ("SMM"), which describes these developments and previous changes made to the Plan in summary fashion.
+Additionally, this SMM also clarifies, modifies and/or supplements the information summarized in your Summary Plan Description ("SPD") since its last printing (March 1, 2017) and distribution to you.
 Please bear in mind that both the SMM and the SPD represent important Plan documents and, therefore, we would urge you to read this SMM very carefully and, in addition, to periodically review the SPD, so that you can become thoroughly familiar with the provisions of the Plan.
-Please maintain both documents permanently in a safe place for future reference and share them with your spouse and other dependents to whom provisions of the Plan may relate.
+Please maintain both documents permanently in a safe place for future reference and share them with your spouse and other dependents to whom provisions of the Plan may relate."